di2k/docker-oracle-ee/README.md

 ## Configuration

-The default scott user is locked and we need to unlock it to successfully connect to oracle through the database tools
+The default scott user is locked and we need to unlock it to successfully connect to oracle through the database tools.

 ###  Connect to container